AI & Language Translation: How to Train Your Machine Translation Engine

 For years, machine translation has operated in a silo.
 Until recently.

 Enterprises that are increasingly focused on their bottom line seek cost and time savings by way of artificial intelligence, as our society gradually becomes more and more dependent on AI.
-And language translation is no exception.
+Language translation is no exception.

 The intersection of machine learning and language translation is helping businesses and other organizations across the world access to new audiences, facilitating international growth more efficiently than ever before possible.